 Shih Poo dog that is also known as a Shoodle, is one of the most popular designer dogs in the world.
 It is a cross between the Chinese breed Shih Tzu and the Miniature Poodle.
-This low-shedding toy dog breed is considered as one of the best lap dogs, as well as, couch dogs.
+This low-shedding toy dog breed is considered one of the best lap dogs, as well as, couch dogs.

 The Shih Poo has inherited charm and cuteness from both of its parent breeds.
 It comes in a variety of colors including Black, White, and Tan.
 Most of the Shih Poo’s traits are just like other Poodle crosses such as Bernedoodle, Groodle, and Cavoodle.

 It is always recommended to learn everything about the dog breeds that you are getting for the first time.
-So, in this post, we are gonna cover the Shih Poo’s pros and cons in detail.
-If you are interested in getting a Shih Poo, do read their health-related issues too.
+So, in this post, we are gonna cover Shih Poo’s pros and cons in detail.
+If you are interested in getting a Shih Poo, do read about their health-related issues too.

 Shih Poo Pros and Cons